Aging Services Transportation Program Application

 Authorization for Release of Information for Program Volunteers

-I hereby authorize Aging Services and the Transportation Program to release to and exchange relevant information with the following agencies:
+I hereby authorize Aging Services and the Transportation Program to release to and exchange relevant information with the following individuals and agencies:

 • Transportation Program Volunteers

-This information will be used to schedule appointments with drivers, coordinate transportation services, report relevant information to partner agencies, procure grants, and support funding.
+This information will be used to schedule appointments with drivers, coordinate transportation services, communicate with and report relevant information (as needed) to the listed contact(s), report relevant information to partner agencies, procure grants, and support funding.

 Prohibition on Re-disclosure